About It TakeS Guts

 Kobe was born at 28 weeks gestation; he weighed 2 lbs.
 He came into the world fighting and has been fighting ever since.
 He has overcome many of the challenges that come with his premature birth; he has truly beaten – and continues to beat – the odds!

 Kobe's intestines have never worked the way they were supposed to.
 There were signs in the NICU that his body wasn't doing what it should.
-For years Kobe had terrible stomach pain and his poor tummy was almost always distended.
-Right before his 4th birthday, after many hospital stays and more tests than we can count he was diagnosed with chronic ulcerative colitis.
+For years Kobe had terrible stomach pain, his stomach was constantly distended.
+Right before his 4th birthday, after many hospital stays and more tests than we can count, he was diagnosed with chronic ulcerative colitis.

 Ulcerative colitis is an autoimmune disease that affects the colon and includes characteristic ulcers, or open sores.
 The main symptom of active disease is usually constant diarrhea mixed with blood.
 The disease is often accompanied by varying degrees of abdominal pain and is associated with a general inflammatory process that affects many additional parts of the body; Kobe deals with leg and joint pain as a result of his ulcerative colitis.